daxm/fmpsdk/readme.md

 The idea behind this project is to provide a 'one-stop-shop' to the API endpoints provided by [Financial Model Prep](http://financialmodelingprep.com) website.

+**Note: fmpsdk should be synced with FMP's API changelog as of 20210220.
+Changes thereafter are not yet included.**

 ## How to Use
 1. Install the package: `pip install fmpsdk`
 1. Create a .env file and put your apikey in it.
 Inside .env: `apikey='blah'`